Links

 There are 3 optional modes:

-• Active - Rate limit is enforced.
+• Prevent - Rate limit is enforced.

 • Detect/Learn - Only logs will be issued if the rate limit is reached.